 This article was edited from a post on the CABI blog here.

-CABI’s centre in India is busy working to help cotton growers increase their yields by fighting pests and diseases with safer-to-use and more environmentally friendly bioprotection products (also known as biological control (biocontrol) products and biopesticides).
+CABI’s centre in India is actively working to help cotton growers increase their yields.
+This involves fighting pests and diseases with safer, more environmentally friendly bioprotection products, also known as biological control (biocontrol) products and biopesticides.

 India is the largest producer of cotton globally.
 The crop provides livelihoods to around 60 million people and there are around 5.8 million cotton farmers in the country.
 There are around 11.7 million hectares in India, compared to about 31.2 million hectares around the world.

 Phase one of CABI’s work – carried out with the Better Cotton Initiative (BCI) – saw CABI staff train partners on the sustainable management of general pests and diseases of cotton.

 The second phase of activity has started to facilitate the mass production of biocontrol agents and biopesticides.
 This work was achieved with the Anand Agricultural University (AAU) in Vadodara, India.

 The target was to train 30 ‘master trainers’ as part of a six-day training programme to cascade knowledge to farmers.